Trahloc/foundryvtt-dice-so-nice/README.md

 - **Millisecs Before Hiding**: time in milliseconds after which the dice disappear automatically.
 - **Hide FX**: Effect used during dice hiding
 - **Sound Effects**: When enabled, custom sounds with "realistic" collision effects are played when the dices roll.
+- **Mute all sounds for GM/Blind/Self rolls**: Useful if you don't want your players to hear your secret dice rolls through Voice Chat.
 - **Sound Volume**: Let you change the dice sound effect volume.
 This setting is applied on top of the "Interface" volume bar.
 - **Table surface for sounds**: Allows to select the type of sound made by dice hitting the virtual table.
 - **Auto Scale**: When enabled, auto scale the dice dimension based on the display size.